mendix/docs/content/en/docs/refguide/modeling/mx-assist-studio-pro/mx-validation-assist.md

         The microflow is added to validations.

-5. You also would like to add one more validation that checks that the name of the customer is valid (the name has only alphabetical symbols).
+5. You would also like to add an additional validation that checks if the name of the customer is valid (the name has only alphabetical symbols).
 To add a validation, do the following:

     1. Click **New** in the **Generate Validation Microflow** dialog box.
     2. In the **Add Validation** dialog box, make sure that **Type** is set to **Based on expression**.